Mental Health Exception Benefits

 • Click DOCTOR BY NAME and enter your existing mental health provider's name to see if they are in the Cigna network.

-Dartmouth has worked with Cigna to develop a short-term benefit that helps to pay for 90% of billed charges on your first twelve (12) lifetime, out-of-network, mental health visits.
-This benefit is available to employees and their covered dependents.
-Regardless of whether you or your provider submit the claim(s), the plan will reimburse 90% of the entire provider's charged fee and you will be responsible for paying the remaining 10%.
+Dartmouth has worked with Cigna to develop a short-term benefit that helps to pay for 90% of your first twelve (12) lifetime, out-of-network, mental health visits.
+This benefit is available to employees and their dependents enrolled in a Dartmouth medical plan.

 Required Documentation